johnnyrockets/ipmap/README.rst

 This can be done a multitude of ways.
 I've listed a few here.

-* Using a command line tools such as tcpdump_.
+* Using a command line tool such as tcpdump_.
 * Wireshark_.
 * Using built in firewall packet capture tools, such as those provided by Pfsense_.